 Contractor shall not sell or use any article or product as a “loss leader” as defined in Section 17030 of the Business and Professions Code.

-Antitrust Claims [Can be deleted if the contract was not awarded pursuant to an RFP or other competitive process.]
+Antitrust Claims (*)

 Contractor shall assign to the AOC all rights, title, and interest in and to all causes of action it may have under section 4 of the Clayton Act (15 U.S.C.
 Sec.
 15) or under the Cartwright Act (Chapter 2 (commencing with section 16700) of Part 2 of Division 7 of the Business and Professions Code), arising from purchases of goods, materials, or services by Contractor for sale to the AOC.
 Such assignment shall be made and become effective at the time the AOC tenders final payment to the Contractor.
 (GC 4552)